HyperAgents/hmas/domains/manufacturing-environments/discover-behavior-specifications/README.md

   - a form describing an HTTP request,
   - a form describing a request based on the Constrained Application Protocol (CoAP).

 The agent discovers the signifier, that is exposed in the profile of the robotic arm artifact.
-Based on the signified information, the agent moves the gripper by providing an [`onto:GripperJoint`](https://ci.mines-stetienne.fr/kg/ontology#GripperJoint) as input, and sends an HTTP request based on one of the forms.
+Based on the signified information, that agent knows that interacting with the robotic arm artifact requires providing an [`onto:GripperJoint`](https://ci.mines-stetienne.fr/kg/ontology#GripperJoint) as input, and sending either an HTTP or a CoAP request based on the forms.

 ## Competency Questions